Marital Sorting on Pre-Marital Preferences for Household Behavior

 Second, we contribute to the literature linking matching models with subsequent household decisions.
 Recent surveys emphasize that understanding marriage market sorting and household behavior jointly is essential, as household formation and intra-household allocation are fundamentally interconnected processes \citep{chiappori2023mating, chiappori2024frictionless, salanie2024matching}.
 In line with this view, several papers explicitly model the equilibrium marriage market together with life-cycle decisions to analyze these interactions \citep{chiappori2018marriage, gayle2019optimal, calvo2024marriage, reynoso2024impact, almar2025families, calvo2025effects, almar2026fertility}.
 Although our dataset does not contain direct measures of post-marital household behavior, our evidence of sorting not only on sociodemographic characteristics but also on preferences has important implications for this literature.
 In particular, models that link marriage market sorting to subsequent household decisions may need to incorporate such pre-marital preference-based sorting to generate accurate counterfactual policy predictions.
-For example, our findings of sorting on pre-marital preferences for children suggest that households with identical observables may nevertheless differ in underlying preference parameters.
-Our simple theoretical exercise shows that ignoring this heterogeneity and imposing preference homogeneity would overstate policy effects on fertility and labor supply. \footnote{See \citet{doepke2023economics} for a survey of models of fertility.} \footnote{A large share of empirical structural models of fertility and labor supply assume homogeneous preferences for children conditional on observables \citep[e.g.,][]{bick2016quantitative, garcia2017strings, yamaguchi2019effects, kim2024status, jakobsen2022fertility}.} Incorporating such preference heterogeneity may therefore be important for accurately modeling household behavior in this literature.
+For example, our findings of sorting on pre-marital preferences for children suggest that households with identical observables may nevertheless differ in underlying preference parameters. \footnote{A large share of empirical structural models of fertility and labor supply assume homogeneous preferences for children conditional on observables \citep[e.g.,][]{bick2016quantitative, garcia2017strings, yamaguchi2019effects, kim2024status, jakobsen2022fertility}.} Incorporating such preference heterogeneity may therefore be important for accurately modeling household behavior in this literature.